Sephizor/DiscordDnd5eBot/README.md

 * Character creation and selection that supports multiple characters per user (example below)
 * Two options for storage of character data: Azure Blob Storage or Local File Storage
 * Skill check, stat save and initiative rolls if you have created a character
+* Initiative tracker

+<aside class="information">Note that private messaging the bot is limited to basic roll commands only.
+No character management can be done via DM as character sheets are tracked per-server.</aside>

 # Usage
 Roll a single d20: `!` or `!r1d20`